architect/arc.codes/public/reference/arc/http.md

 post /contact
 ```

-The `app.arc` above generates the following functions:
+The `app.arc` above generates the following functions within your project:

 ```bash
 /